jonpugh/atlas-help/guides/configuration-management.html.md

 More information about using configuration management to build images can be found in the [Packer documentation for building images](http://www.packer.io/docs/basics/terminology.html#Provisioners).

-More information about using configuration management to setup a resource after it has been created can be found in the [Terraform documenation for provisioners](https://www.terraform.io/docs/provisioners/index.html).
+More information about using configuration management to setup a resource after it has been created can be found in the [Terraform documentation for provisioners](https://www.terraform.io/docs/provisioners/index.html).